 The business model assessment is based on reasonably expected scenarios without taking 'worst case' or 'stress case' scenarios into account.
 If cash flows after initial recognition are realised in a way that is different from the original expectations, Triodos Bank does not change the classification of the remaining financial assets held in that business model, but incorporates such information when assessing the newly originated or newly purchased financial assets going forward.
 Triodos Bank solely reclassifies financial assets when and only when its business model for managing assets changes.
 The reclassification takes place from the start of the first reporting period following the change.
 Such changes are expected to be very infrequent and none occurred during the period.

 As a second step of the classification process is the assessment of the contractual terms of the financial asset to identify whether they meet the SPPI test.
 ‘Principal’ for the purpose of this test is defined as the fair value of the financial asset at initial recognition and may change over the life of the financial asset (for example, if there are repayments of principal or amortisation of the premium/discount).
-The most significant elements of interest within a lending arrangement are typically the consideration for the time value of money and credit risk.
-To make the SPPI assessment, Triodos Bank applies judgement and considers relevant factors such as the currency in which the financial asset is denominated, and the period for which the interest rate is set.
+Interest should be in line with a basic lending arrangement and may include the consideration received for the time value of money, the credit risk associated with the principal amount outstanding during a particular period of time, liquidity risk, administrative costs, and a profit margin.
+Triodos Bank considers the contractual terms of the instrument to assess whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not meet the SPPI condition.
+In this assessment, Triodos Bank considers relevant factors such as the currency in which the financial asset is denominated, prepayment options, and interest tenor.
 In contrast, contractual terms that introduce a more than de minimis exposure to risks or volatility in the contractual cash flows that are unrelated to a basic lending arrangement do not give rise to contractual cash flows that are solely payments of principal and interest on the amount outstanding.
 In such cases, the financial asset is required to be measured at FVTPL.